 Epigraphical Museum, Athens.
 Inv.
 No. EM 7714.

 Restored marble statue of Asklepios.

+2nd century AD.
 From Rome.
-2nd century AD.

-Pergamon Museum, Berlin.
+Museums (SMB).
 Inv.
 No. Sk 71.

-Marble statue of Asklepios.
+Marble statue of Asklepios

 2nd century AD Roman copy of a Hellenistic Greek original.
 The right arm and snake-entwined staff are modern additions.

 including the Esquiline Hill and the

 Boncampagni Ludovisi Collection.

 Marble statue of Asklepios of the "Giustini type",